onqtam/headjack/src/introduction/others_list.md

 ### [DeSo](https://www.deso.org/)

-It requires wallets & users pay for every interaction.
+It requires wallets & users to pay for every interaction.
 It puts everything on-chain and their plans to scale are with bigger blocks & sharding (see ["Phase 4: Sharding"](https://docs.deso.org/about-deso-chain/readme)) which is simply not practical for the [true scale of the public web](https://www.techspot.com/news/91513-visualizing-minute-internet-2021.html).
 It financializes as much as possible (creator coins, etc.).
 Their initial growth was fueled by huge sums of VC money but by now it has [flatlined](https://www.openprosper.com/stats/deso-dashboard).
 It did reach [1.66$ billion market cap](https://www.coingecko.com/en/coins/deso) on the 2nd of October 2021 shortly after being listed.

 ### Others